 11. Set expectations a little higher – don’t pity the pessimist.
 I’m rarely disappointed because I rarely have expectations that allow for it.
 Unless it comes to myself, but that’s a whole different matter.
 EXPECT THINGS.

-12. Compliment others more – not because the need affirmation, but because they deserve it.
-I could write a whole post on the giving and receiving of compliments…
+12. Compliment others more – not because they need affirmation, but because they deserve it.
+I could write a whole post on the giving and receiving of compliments… I’m working on it.

 13. Blog more often.
 Give it some attention.
 I want.
 No. I need to write.